 SERVICES OF AN EXPERIENCED AUSTRALIAN AND LOCAL GUIDE

 Our lead guides are both an Australian and a local and they form one of the most experienced Kokoda teams in PNG.
 All our trek guides have been carefully selected for their ability and temperament.
-Each guide has training and proven abilities in eco-friendly methods, safety and careful trek operations, keeping the health and happiness of the trekkers as well as his crew, uppermost.
-Our guides are committed to making sure that all our trekkers have an enjoyable trek, come back safe and are overwhelmed by their experience.
-Your guide will be a friend and companion, who takes pleasure in showing you his country's specialties and perhaps, meet his home and family too.
+Each guide has training and proven abilities in eco-friendly methods, safety and careful trek operations, keeping the health and happiness of the guests as well as their crew, uppermost.
+Our guides are committed to making sure that all our guests have an enjoyable trek, come back safe and are overwhelmed by their experience.
+Your guide will be a friend and companion, who takes pleasure in showing you their country's specialties and perhaps, visit their home and family too.

 The Australian guide is trained in first aid and has experienced the Kokoda Track before.
-He/She will liaise with the porter team and make your trek as comfortable as possible.
+He/She will liaise with the local PNG Guide team and make your trek as comfortable as possible.
 The guide will liaise with the trekking group prior to departure and at the trek briefing in country.

-SERVICES OF PORTERS TO CARRY LUGGAGE AND EQUIPMENT
+SERVICES OF GUIDES TO CARRY LUGGAGE AND EQUIPMENT

-Wherever possible, we employ porters from all along the Track.
+Wherever possible, we employ guides from all along the Track.
 We deal directly with the Koiari land owners and we are thus committed to employing the youth from villages deep along the Track.
 This places income back into the villages and keeps the youth away from Port Moresby.
-These porters have intimate knowledge of the environment and are a great source of information.
-Porters who prove themselves are chosen for training as trek helpers, cooks and guides, thus giving them an avenue to improve the quality of their life.
+These guides have intimate knowledge of the environment and are a great source of information.
+Guides who prove themselves are chosen for training as trek helpers, cooks and lead guides, thus giving them an avenue to improve the quality of their life.

 Accommodation includes 2 nights hotel accommodation in Port Moresby and all accommodation on the Track.
 On both Australian Led and Locally Led trips, we use the Holiday Inn, one of the best hotels in Port Moresby.